 A staff of highly trained, state certified water treatment operators, a team of skilled maintenance technicians and knowledgeable administration staff keep all these facilities fully operational 24 hours per day, 7 days per week to ensure a safe, high quality, reliable drinking water source.

 Plant Tours Available

 We welcome school groups and organizations to tour either of our 2 water treatment facilities.
 Learn more about where your water comes from, how it’s treated and is delivered to homes and businesses within our community.
 Tours are age appropriate and offer an exciting behind-the-scenes look at the treatment process.
 Tours must be requested and scheduled in advance.
-Complete and submit a Tour Request Form (PDF).
-Contact Jacqueline Valade at 910-332-6579 or send an email to request additional information.
+Complete our Facility Tour Request and upload it here or call our offices at 910-332-6579.